JaydeepRamanuj/Jaydeep-Ramanuj-Portfolio/README.md

 # 💼 Portfolio

 Hi I am **Jaydeep Ramanuj**, Welcome to my personal portfolio website built with **Next.js** and **TypeScript**.
-This platform showcases who I am, the skills I’ve developed, and the projects I’ve built along my journey to becoming a good frontend developer with full-stack and system-level depth.
+This platform showcases who I am, the skills I’ve developed, and the projects I’ve built along my journey to becoming a good frontend developer.
+This stays a little to be authentic.

-## 🚀 Projects
+## 🚀 Skills

+- **Primary skills :** React.js, Next.js, JavaScript, Tailwind CSS, TypeScript, HTML, CSS, Bootstrap and Tailwind
+- **Additional Skills :** Git/Github, Redux, Firebase, Node.js, Express.js, MongoDB, Postman
+- **Deployment:** Vercel
+- **Tooling:** ESLint, Prettier, Git

 Here are some of the featured projects from my portfolio: